react66/rea-lists/README.md

 # rea-lists
-C++ lists and base class with c strings, no STL
+C++ doubly linked list class, base class, c string class

-This is a library I created before the STL came about, it has classes similar to list and string (in the STL).
-There is a base class called "vbc_link" that is used in the lists.
-There is provision for static class numbering, polymorphic IO and persistence.
+This is a heirarchical class library with polymorphic IO and static class numbering.
+There is a base class called "vbc_link" that is the root of the heirarchy of classes.

-My reason for posting this is to provide it for programs I have written, and for people who want to experiment with persistence and polymorphic IO using inheritance.
+This library was created to allow experimenting with persistence afforded by polymorphic IO using inheritance and static class numbering.
 This is classic object oriented programming.

 The makefile assumes the existence of ~/include, ~/lib and ~/bin.

-I intend to add more programs to this repository showing the use of this library.
+I am including sample programs that automate C++ code development.

+gencla: this program creates class libs

+genpgm: this program uses list classes and creates a program skeleton with file IO